jonnonz1/nz-statute-book/acts/public/1994/tax-administration-act-1994.md

 (2) The purpose of this clause is to facilitate the exchange between the Commissioner and approved credit reporting agencies of information relating to a taxpayer’s reportable unpaid tax.
 (3) Subclauses (5), (6), and (7) apply when—
-  (a) a taxpayer has an amount of reportable unpaid tax; and (b) the Commissioner has formally notified the taxpayer that—
+  (a) a taxpayer has an amount of reportable unpaid tax; and (b) the Commissioner has notified the taxpayer that—
     (i) the taxpayer has reportable unpaid tax; and (ii) the Commissioner may give an approved credit reporting agency information in relation to the taxpayer and any amount of reportable unpaid tax under this clause; and
-  (c) the Commissioner has made reasonable efforts to recover reportable unpaid tax from the taxpayer before the day on which the taxpayer is formally notified under paragraph (b); and
+  (c) the Commissioner has made reasonable efforts to recover reportable unpaid tax from the taxpayer before the day on which the taxpayer is notified under paragraph (b); and
-  (d) 30 days after the formal notification under paragraph (b),—
+  (d) 30 days after the notification under paragraph (b),—
     (i) the taxpayer has an amount of reportable unpaid tax that is greater than the amount prescribed, from time to time, by the Governor-General by Order in Council:
     (ii) the taxpayer has an amount of reportable unpaid tax that has been unpaid for a year, and, in the Commissioner’s judgement, the proportion of the unpaid amount to the taxpayer’s assessable income for that year is 30% or more.
 (3B) An order under subclause (3)﻿(d)﻿(i) is secondary legislation (see Part 3 of the Legislation Act 2019 for publication requirements).
 (4) Subclauses (5), (6), and (7) also apply when—
-  (a) a taxpayer has an amount of reportable unpaid tax; and (b) the Commissioner has formally notified the taxpayer that—
+  (a) a taxpayer has an amount of reportable unpaid tax; and (b) the Commissioner has notified the taxpayer that—
     (i) the taxpayer has reportable unpaid tax; and (ii) the Commissioner may give an approved credit reporting agency information in relation to the taxpayer and any amount of reportable unpaid tax under this clause; and
-  (c) the Commissioner has formally notified the taxpayer under subclause (3)﻿(b) twice in the year before the notice in paragraph (b) of this subclause, but did not communicate information relating to the taxpayer under subclause (5) or (6) in the year, because the taxpayer partially paid the total relevant amount of reportable unpaid tax; and
+  (c) the Commissioner has notified the taxpayer under subclause (3)﻿(b) twice in the year before the notice in paragraph (b) of this subclause, but did not communicate information relating to the taxpayer under subclause (5) or (6) in the year, because the taxpayer partially paid the total relevant amount of reportable unpaid tax; and
-  (d) the Commissioner has made reasonable efforts to recover an amount of reportable unpaid tax from the taxpayer before the day on which the taxpayer is formally notified under paragraph (b) of this subclause.
+  (d) the Commissioner has made reasonable efforts to recover an amount of reportable unpaid tax from the taxpayer before the day on which the taxpayer is notified under paragraph (b) of this subclause.
 (4B) When the Commissioner has communicated information under subclause (5) about a taxpayer and an amount of reportable unpaid tax to which subclause (3) or (4) applied (the original RUT) and the taxpayer subsequently has 1 or more additional amounts of reportable unpaid tax, subclause (5) also applies to those additional amounts of reportable unpaid tax.
 (4C) Subclause (4B) does not apply to an additional amount of reportable unpaid tax if the taxpayer has repaid in full the original RUT and any amounts of reportable unpaid tax to which subclause (4B) has previously been applied.
 (5) The Commissioner may communicate to an approved credit reporting agency information relating to the taxpayer and any amount of reportable unpaid tax for the purposes of—